Skip to main content

 Accessing e-books requires a connection to McGill’s network.
 You will need to log into EZproxy or VPN if you choose to access them from off campus.

 - Can I print out chapters of an e-book?

 Whether or not an e-book is printable is varying among platforms.
 Generally speaking, e-books available on a publisher platform can be printed by chapter.
 E-books from aggregators are more likely to be restricted to do so, but you may be able to print out the current screen or some pages, depending on the platform.

 - Can I download an e-book?

 Similarly, downloading allowance depends on the e-book platform too.
 E-books available on a publisher platform are usually downloadable by chapter or the whole book in PDF.

 - How many users can access an e-book at the same time?

 It depends on the platform.
 Many of our e-books available on publisher platforms can be accessed by an unlimited number of users simultaneously.
-However, e-books on some aggregator platforms only allow limited user access at the same time, for example, Safari Tech Books Online.
+However, e-books on some aggregator platforms only allow limited user access at the same time, for example, books on Skillsoft.
 A user may get a “maximum users reached” page after all the available seats are occupied.

 - Can I request a print copy for an e-book to which the library has access?